Justin Miller (baseball, born 1987)

-Justin Ryan Miller (born June 13, 1987) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Detroit Tigers, Colorado Rockies, Washington Nationals, and St. Louis Cardinals.
+Justin Ryan Miller (born June 13, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Colorado Rockies, Washington Nationals, and St. Louis Cardinals.

-Career

 Amateur career

 Miller graduated from Ridgeview High School in Bakersfield, California, and played college baseball for Bakersfield College and Fresno State University.
 He was a member of the 2008 College World Series-champion Fresno State Bulldogs baseball team.
 After the 2008 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 Professional career

 Texas Rangers

 The Texas Rangers drafted Miller in the 16th round (483rd overall) of the 2008 Major League Baseball Draft.
 He began his professional career in 2008 with the Rangers′ Class A-Short Season affiliate, the Spokane Indians of the Northwest League, making 14 appearances and posting an earned run average (ERA) of 5.06 with 24 strikeouts and 12 walks in 211/3 innings of work, going 2-for-2 in save opportunities.

-Miller split the 2009 season among three teams, starting with eight games with the AZL Rangers in the rookie-level Arizona League, where he pitched to a 1.08 ERA in 81/3 innings with 10 strikeouts and a walk, going 2-for-2 in save opportunities.
+Miller split the 2009 season among three teams, starting with eight games with the Arizona League Rangers in the rookie–level Arizona League, where he pitched to a 1.08 ERA in 81/3 innings with 10 strikeouts and a walk, going 2-for-2 in save opportunities.
 He then returned to Spokane, where he made five appearances, posting a record of 0–1 and an ERA of 9.00 with 11 strikeouts and seven walks, blowing his only save opportunity.
 Promoted to play for the Bakersfield Blaze in the Class A-Advanced California League, he finished his season with 11 appearances for Bakersfield in which he pitched to a record of 1–1 and an ERA of 2.35 with 16 strikeouts and seven walks in 151/3 innings and earned a save in each of two save opportunities.
 Overall, he had a record of 1–2, an ERA of 3.34, 37 strikeouts, and 17 walks for the three teams combined in 2009, and he earned four saves in five opportunities.